 Triggers

-Here is what the evidence says, why the inner ear is the organ most likely to react to a weather front, and how to use the information without becoming a slave to your weather app.
+Here is what is known, what is still hypothesis, and how to use your own data without becoming a slave to your weather app.

-Pressure can trigger a spin via at least two distinct pathways.
-They affect different subtypes.
+If pressure sensitivity is real, researchers have proposed at least two distinct pathways.
+They would affect different subtypes.

 The inner ear contains a closed fluid system, the endolymphatic compartment.
-In Meniere's Disease this compartment is intermittently over-distended, a state called endolymphatic hydrops.
-Outside air pressure changes can transmit through the middle ear and Eustachian tube to the inner-ear fluid system, which in a hydropic ear is already on a knife edge.
-A sharp ambient drop shifts the balance enough to provoke a spin, hearing dip and aural fullness episode.
+In Meniere's Disease this compartment is thought to become intermittently over-distended, a state called endolymphatic hydrops.
+One hypothesis is that outside air pressure changes can transmit through the middle ear to this fluid system, and that an ear already under fluid stress is more easily pushed into an episode of spinning, hearing dip and aural fullness by a sharp ambient change.

-Pressure does not cause BPPV.
-BPPV is a mechanical problem with displaced otoconia and is triggered by head position, not weather.
+Pressure is not generally considered a trigger for BPPV.
+BPPV is understood as a mechanical problem with displaced inner-ear crystals (otoconia) and is typically set off by head position, not weather.
 If you have isolated BPPV without any other vestibular diagnosis, pressure-tracking is probably a low-value feature for you.
+You can read more about the different vestibular disorders at the Vestibular Disorders Association.

-Pressure also does not "cause" any vestibular condition.
-It is a trigger for spins in people who already have a pressure-sensitive subtype.
-The underlying condition is the constant; the pressure is the proximate trigger.
+Pressure is also not a cause of any vestibular condition.
+At most it may act as a trigger for spins in people who already have a pressure-sensitive subtype.
+The underlying condition is the constant; weather, if it plays a role at all, is just one possible proximate trigger among several.

 Get a heads-up before the next drop